madhumathidhonuri/BlogWriter/README.md

-# BlogWriters - AI-Powered Blog Platform
+# BlogWriters - AI-Powered Blog Website

-BlogWriters is a Django-based blogging platform where users can create, edit, and share blogs.
+BlogWriters is a Django-based blogging website where users can create, edit, and share blogs.
 It features text-to-speech, TL;DR summarization, likes, comments, and user authentication.

 ---